MixPayProtocol/legacy2.developers.mixpay.me/content/guides/assets/payment-assets.md

 ---
-summary:  Payment assets just support cryptocurrencies right now.
+summary:  Payment assets support cryptocurrencies right now.
 ---

-MixPay is decentralized and supports Mixin Messenger and any on-chain wallet for payments.
-MixPay is very flexible because of its underlying ability to separate the three parts of quote, payment and settlement.
-MixPay supports three settlement modes at the same time, normal user, robot, and multi-signature group.
+MixPay is decentralised and supports Mixin Messenger and any on-chain wallet for payments.
+MixPay is very flexible because of its underlying ability to separate the three parts of the quote, payment and settlement.
+MixPay supports three settlement modes simultaneously: regular user, robot, and multi-signature group.

 ## Payment Assets List

-Payment assets just support cryptocurrencies right now.
-And the detailed information about payment assets, you can refer to this [payment-assets api](https://developers.mixpay.me/api/assets/payment-assets).
+Payment assets support cryptocurrencies right now.
+And the detailed information about payment assets, you can refer to this [payment-assets API](https://developers.mixpay.me/api/assets/payment-assets).

 ### **Cryptocurrencies:**

 :::warning
-The following is just an example list, the assets support list changes over time, and most of the time it will be outdated.
+The following is just an example list, the assets support list changes over time, and most of the time, it will be outdated.

 Please always use the [payment-assets API](https://developers.mixpay.me/api/assets/payment-assets) to get assets' UUID and check for all supported assets.
 :::